lfindlow/lfindlow.github.io/index.md

 ## Organizational duties and activities
 - Invited talk at the Mixed-Initiative ConveRsatiOnal Systems Workshop (co-hosted at ECIR 2021)
-- Invited talk ([slides](../documents/FairnessWorkshop2021-Hauff.pdf)) at the Fairness and Bias in Information Retrieval Workshop (03/2021)
+- Invited talk ([slides](../documents/FairnessWorkshop2021-Hauff.pdf)) at the Glasgow Fairness and Bias in Information Retrieval Workshop (03/2021)
 - Elected [ELLIS Fellow](https://ellis.eu/fellows) in the ELLIS Unit Delft (12/2020)
 - CHIIR 2022 demo co-chair
 - Guest editor of an ACM TOIS special issue on Conversational Search (summer of 2020)